Worketyamo-Students/Briso-DevoirReact/README.md

 ```bash
 yarn start
 ```
-The server will be launched on port: http://localhost:5173
+The server will be launched on port : http://localhost:5173

 ## License